Civil Engineering Study 95-4

 Cold-Formed Steel Series

 Pan, Chi-Ling and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels effect of strain rate on the structural strength of cold-formed steel hybrid beams" (1995).
-Center for Cold-Formed Steel Structures Library.
-Paper 97.
+CCFSS Library (1939 - present).
+97.